XiansAiPlatform/XiansAi.Website/docs/1-getting-started/3-activity-flow.md

             var userName = await RunActivityAsync(
                     (IUserActivity a) => a.GetUserNameAsync(id));

-            // Step 2: Get an activity suggestion from Bored API var movie = await RunActivityAsync(
+            // Step 2: Get a movie suggestion from Movie API var movie = await RunActivityAsync(
                     (IMovieActivity a) => a.GetMovieAsync(userName));